ibest/ARC/README.md

 ## Usage

-Pre-requisites:
+### Prerequisites:

 * Either bowite2 or blat must be available in your path.
-    *Note that blat currently only supports FASTA format.
+    * Note that blat currently only supports FASTA format.
 We have contacted the author with a patch to add FASTQ support and hope that it will be incorporated soon.
 * Combine reads into a maximum of 3 files per sample: PE1, PE2, SE (where PE stands for Paired End, and SE for Single End).
 These files can be fasta or fastq formatted.
 * Ensure that the targets file is in fasta format and that all entries have unique names.
 * Create a file named ARC_config.txt (see the files in test_data for an example).
 Put this file in a working directory on a drive with plenty of free space.
 * Run ARC using the approach appropriate to the installation method selected.

 ### Outputs
-ARC will create a set of folders.
-These will be labeled working_* and finished_*
+ARC will create a set of folders corresponding to the samples included in the ARC_config.txt.
+These will be labeled working_* and finished_*.

 ## Testing your install: